 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example, the practice was providing the avoiding unplanned admissions to hospital enhanced service for older people.
+For example, the practice engaged in the CCG unplanned admissions enhanced service to reduce unnecessary hospital admissions for older people.

-- The practice offered extended hours on a Monday and Friday evening until 7.00pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability and older patients. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Telephone consultations were provided for minor ailments. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities and translation services available, however there was no hearing loop. - Online services were available including appointments and repeat prescription requests.
+- The practice offered a 'Commuter's Clinic' on a Monday, Tuesday and Thursday morning from 7.30am and until 7.30pm on Monday for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability and other complex needs. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities and translation services available including services for patients with a hearing impairment. - Online appointment booking and repeat prescription requests were available.